 While I didn’t use this approach, another money-saving tip is to alternate centerpieces at every table to cut costs.

-How to Keep the Fifty Flowers Stems Fresh Before the Wedding
+How to Keep the DIY Flowers Fresh Before the Wedding

 The best way to keep your flowers fresh for your wedding is to keep an eye on them.

 Change out the water if it becomes cloudy or gets sucked up too quickly.

 You can also buy flower food to preserve the flowers longer.

 My sister and maid of honor picked up 12 packets of flower food from a florist for $12 prior to the wedding.

 Most online wholesale flower companies do not ship their flowers with flower food.

 Most important of all – do not put the flowers in the refrigerator!

 The refrigerators that florists use are actually at a higher temperature than your standard kitchen fridge.